How much can I save on energy bills with double-glazed windows?

 Will I need ventilated windows?

-Double-glazed UPVC windows and aluminium windows have a more airtight design than single-glazed frames.
-This can lead to a build-up of condensation in some Redhill homes if you do not have enough ventilation.
+Double-glazed windows have a more airtight design than single-glazed frames.
+This can lead to a buildup of condensation in some homes if there is insufficient ventilation.
 Some replacement windows have trickle vents incorporated into the frame, which provide controlled levels of ventilation.
 Condensation can sometimes occur with Low-E double glazing.

 Gases keep heat inside a property, so the outsides of windows remain cool.
-This lets condensation build up during cold weather, but this isn’t a problem and rarely causes damage.
+This allows condensation to build up during cold weather, but it isn’t a problem and rarely causes damage.

 Do you supply and install doors?

-As well as being a leading name in windows, our company is a trusted choice for all kinds of entrance doors.
-We provide UPVC and aluminium doors as well as composite front doors.
-Design options include bi-fold doors, French doors and patio doors, to name a few.
+In addition to being a leading name in windows, our company is a trusted choice for all types of entrance doors.
+We offer a range of products, including UPVC and composite doors, as well as aluminium and new fire doors.